| .Introducing

 critics charge that ICANN isn't focused on such thuggery,

+that ICANN only cares about its allies.
 The root and the domain name system are the real

 prizes.
 If you crave to enjoy the perquisites of